Don’t Leave a Legacy of Suffering

 Many people are in the dark

 76 per cent of respondents in a YouGov national opinion poll have said that they would be unlikely to knowingly leave money in their will to a charity that funds animal experiments.
-Yet vivisection-funding organisations receive millions of pounds from legacies.
+Yet organisations that do fund, or support, animal experiments receive millions of pounds from legacies.
 Animal Aid believes this is because people do not know which charities fund animal research.
 People may also see giving to charity as something that can only be good – a lasting legacy of benefit to future generations.
 After all, adverts for medical research charities typically feature test-tubes and passionate scientists, maybe even a patient or a bereaved relative – but they do not tend to feature the animals who are to be used in their research.

 Our Don’t Leave a Legacy of Suffering campaign aims to bridge this stark gap in public awareness, and encourage people to leave gifts only to charities that fund humane research.

-How much money is left to pro-vivisection charities?
+How much money is left to charities who support animal experiments?

 Cancer Research UK’s total income in 2014-15 was £621 million.
 Of this, 27 per cent – £169 million – came from gifts that people had left in their wills.
 Legacy income is, in CRUK’s own words, at ‘historically high levels’ and in 2014-15 it generated more funds than any other single source.